robur-coop/utcp/README.md

 rather private).

-We'll likely need to define a new ARCH for this implementation in the model and then hope it's good enough ;) (or only run tests which behave similat to FreeBSD).
+We'll likely need to define a new ARCH for this implementation in the model and then hope it's good enough ;) (or only run tests which behave similar to FreeBSD).

 - Appropriate Byte Counting (this is what I intend to implement)